envoyproxy/playground/docs/service/create.rst

 Some images may allow you to change which ports are exposed, either by manipulating the environment variables for the service, or by changing its configuration.

-.. _service_create_ports:
+.. _service_create_readme:

 .. rst-class::  clearfix

 Check the README for the service
 --------------------------------

-..  figure:: ../screenshots/service.create.ports.png
+..  figure:: ../screenshots/service.create.readme.png
     :figclass: screenshot with-shadow
     :figwidth: 40%
     :align: right